W8-Recipedia/Recipedia/README.md

 ## Getting Started

-These instructions will get you a copy of Recipedia up and running on your local machine.
+These instructions will get you Recipedia up and running on your local machine.

 ### Prerequisites
 You need `node` and `npm` installed globally on your machine.
 You will also need to make a [Spoonacular](https://spoonacular.com/food-api/console#Dashboard) account to access the [Spoonacular API](https://spoonacular.com/food-api), and a MySQL database.